nn

 What Is Cognitive Behavioural Therapy?

-Cognitive Behavioural Therapy is a structured, evidence-based psychological treatment that explores the connection between your thoughts (cognitions), feelings, and behaviours.
+Cognitive Behavioural Therapy (CBT) is a structured, evidence-based psychological treatment that explores the connection between your thoughts, feelings, and behaviours.
 The core idea is simple: how we think about a situation directly affects how we feel and what we do.

 CBT helps you: